 In the decades that followed these issues were settled and manufacturers sought to improve the quality of user interfaces.
 It was essential to make sure they were as beautiful and intuitive as those developed by the market leaders of the smartphone and tablet industries.

 There’s no doubt that AV technology is getting smarter all the time.
-Happily, the best control systems are future-proofed to allow them to grow and communicate with new equipment.
-But there’s a vast range of audio visual control systems available which makes choosing the right one difficult.
+Happily, the best audio visual control systems are future-proofed to allow them to grow and communicate with new equipment.
+But there’s a vast range of systems available which makes choosing the right one difficult.

 A major consideration is ensuring you get something which is both versatile and user friendly.
 It has to meet your needs now as well as where the technology you use may be headed in the future.
 But that doesn’t mean you should get something mind-bendingly complex (unless you’re planning your next sales pitch to be something akin to a West End theatrical show!).